 I love waking up in the morning refreshed and in a good mood.
-It makes a huge difference in my day if I get a good night sleep.
-When I sleep well, I can easily wake up at 5am ready to start my day in a positive frame of mind.
+It makes a huge difference in my day if I get a good night’s sleep.
+When I sleep well, I can easily wake up at 5 am ready to start my day in a positive frame of mind.
 I feel optimistic, cheerful, ready to tackle the tasks on my to-do list, and totally up to the challenges of the day.

-Lately I’ve had troubles waking up early in the morning.
+Lately, I’ve had trouble waking up early in the morning.
 I felt like I didn’t get enough sleep, I was moody and sluggish.
 I felt worn out and unmotivated.
 I didn’t like it.
 I didn’t like myself.

 So out of my own curiosity, I did a bit of research for some tips about sleeping well that I didn’t already know and tried them out to see if they made a difference.

 These are the things that help me get better sleep and wake up easily in the morning:

 – The most important thing I do is go to bed at 10 pm.
 This one helps me the most.
 I have to wake up at 5 am every day and I know I need at least 7 hours of sleep, so I try to fall asleep by 10 pm.
 I do that by going to bed early and I don’t wait until I feel sleepy.
 If I get my 7 hours of sleep, I wake up without difficulty.

 – I follow a nighttime routine: I tidy up my kitchen so that I wake up to a clean and inviting space, plan for my breakfast, lay out my clothes, take a shower, brush my teeth, set my alarm, and read a book.
 When I do the same routine over and over again, my body knows that I am ready for sleep every night.

 – I don’t eat anything after 7 pm.
 Sometimes, an apple, an orange, or just Greek yogurt, but usually I don’t eat much at dinner.